warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         wait-timeout
             wait timeout for process execution in seconds: 0 = nowait

-            With filters, it is not suggested to use @@TMPFILE, since the filter will never have the ability to change the message content in that way.
+            With filters, it is not suggested to use $(TMPFILE), since the filter will never have the ability to change the message content in that way.
 Also, to avoid problems very difficult to troubleshoot, it is suggested to give the filter 'ENOUGH'